Teapot4195/javapp/README.md

 - Most of the class implementations are very naive and less than optimal,

 - java.util.function interfaces that has an identity() member should return a memoized instance to save memory.
   - the best case scenario is one where the alloc\<\> function memoizes strings that are allocated.

+- internal implementation of streams can do with common code extraction (e.g. templating)
+- internal implementation of streams do not currently support parallel execution